ecadlabs/signatory/docs/yubi.md

 INFO[0001] tz2Ch1abG7FNiibmV26Uzgdsnfni9XGrk5wD (Found in vault, not configured for use in signatory.yaml)
 ```

-You must copy your tz2 key into the `tezos.keys`
+You must copy your tz2 key into the `tezos`
-list for Signatory to carry out signing operations using this address.
+config section for Signatory to carry out signing operations using this address.

 ## Testing / Verify